ds-horizon/logwise/docs/setup-guides/self-host/vector-setup.md

 protoc --include_imports --descriptor_set_out=logwise-vector.desc logwise-vector.proto
 ```

 > **Important:** The protobuf schema defined in `logwise-vector.proto` uses the package `logwise.vector.logs` with message type `VectorLogs`.
 Ensure that your Spark jobs are configured to consume messages with this schema.
-If you're upgrading from an older version, you may need to regenerate the Spark protobuf classes and update the Spark code to match the new schema fields (`environment_name`,`component_type`,`service_name`).
+If you're upgrading from an older version, you may need to regenerate the Spark protobuf classes and update the Spark code to match the new schema fields (for example: `service_name`).

 ## 4) Install Vector configuration